 Formulations may form a eutectic system which is characterized by the eutectic melting line, the lowest achievable melting temperature across the entire composition range and, at a specific homogeneous mixing ratio, they present a single melting point.
 Eutectic system characterization is important since the freeze-drying process conditions must be set based on the eutectic temperature.

-This type of work can be performed using a DSC 7000X from Hitachi equipped with an intracooler (temperature range from -80ºC to 500ºC).
+This type of work can be performed using a NEXTA DSC Series from Hitachi equipped with an intracooler (temperature range from -80ºC to 500ºC).

 Analysis reports can be prepared in English (default), Portuguese or Spanish.